 - Communicate the problem, process, and solution.
 Students should present their results to students, teachers, and others in a variety of ways, such as orally, in writing, and in other forms — including models, diagrams, and demonstrations.
 (Grades 9 - 12) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 - Creativity, imagination, and a good knowledge base are all required in the work of science and engineering.
 (Grades 9 - 12) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 - Science often advances with the introduction of new technologies.
 Solving technological problems often results in new scientific knowledge.
 New technologies often extend the current levels of scientific understanding and introduce new areas of research.
 (Grades 9 - 12) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!